-- Globally diversified convertible bond strategy. - Fundamental approach that systematically focuses on high quality convertible issuers, diversified across geography, sectors and issuer. - Aims to deliver a conservative delta profile (sensitivity of the portfolio value to changes in prices of underlying equity).
+- Globally diversified convertible bond strategy. - Fundamental approach that focuses on convertible issuers across geography, sectors and issuer. - Aims to deliver a conservative delta profile (sensitivity of the portfolio value to changes in prices of underlying equity).

 Benchmark Refinitiv Global Focus Convertible Bond Index (Total Return Gross) Hedged to USD.
 For currency hedged Share Classes, the benchmark index is hedged to the Share Class currency.